26 Pros and Cons of Living in Bologna, Italy

 In fact, two main roads in the Old Town are closed to traffic on Saturday and Sunday.
 Locals and tourists enjoy strolling through the city center, browsing the shops, and enjoying a coffee or gelato in one of the many outdoor cafes without the noise and stress of cars passing by.
 This car-free zone promotes a healthier environment and creates a sense of tranquility in the heart of the city.

-Fontana del Nettuno in Bologna, Italy
+Palazzo Re Enzo in Bologna, Italy

 PRO: Intriguing HISTORY AND AMAZING ARCHITECTURE

 Living in Bologna immerses you in a city steeped in history and adorned with stunning architecture.
 The city has countless historical sites and landmarks that will leave you in awe.
-From the iconic Two Towers, which symbolize the city’s medieval past, to the Basilica di San Petronio, one of the largest churches in the world, Bologna offers a visual feast for history enthusiasts.
+From the iconic Two Towers, which symbolize the city's medieval past, to the Basilica di San Petronio, one of the largest churches in the world, Bologna offers a visual feast for history enthusiasts.
+For a detailed list of towers, porticoes, and churches, see our Bologna Architecture guide.

 Strada Maggiore Porticoes in Bologna, Italy